minprog/programming-2/20 Problem sets/50 5 - Recover/10 Standard edition.md

   Okay, stop!
 Don't proceed further until you're sure you understand why `0000ff` represents a red pixel in a 24-bit BMP file.

 * Okay, let's transition from theory to practice.
-Double-click Home on John Harvard's desktop and you should find yourself in John Harvard's home directory.
+Double-click Home on John Harvard's Dropbox and you should find yourself in John Harvard's home directory.
 Double-click pset8, double-click bmp, and then double-click smiley.bmp therein.
 You should see a tiny smiley face that's only 8 pixels by 8 pixels.
 Select View > Zoom > Zoom Fit, and you should see a larger, albeit blurrier, version.
 (So much for "enhance," huh?)
 Actually, this particular image shouldn't really be blurry, even when enlarged.
 The program that launched when you double-clicked smiley.bmp (called Ristretto Image Viewer) is simply trying to be helpful (CSI-style) by "dithering" the image (i.e., by smoothing out its edges).
 Below's what the smiley looks like if you zoom in without dithering.
 At this zoom level, you can really see the image's pixels (as big squares).

   ![Picture!](52.png)

-  Okay, go ahead and return your attention to a terminal window, and navigate your way to ~/Desktop/pset8/bmp.
+  Okay, go ahead and return your attention to a terminal window, and navigate your way to ~/Dropbox/pset8/bmp.
 Let's look at the underlying bytes that compose smiley.bmp using `xxd`, a command-line "hex editor."
 Execute:

 		xxd -c 24 -g 3 -s 54 smiley.bmp